jobulcke/LdesMemberSeeder4J/README.md

 > [!TIP]
 > By default, a spring application keeps running until killed or crashed.
 However, this application does not have any
 > purpose to keep running after the seeder has completed.
-To let the application shut down on completion, the following
+To shut down the application on completion, the following
 > property can be set:
 > ```properties
 > spring.main.web-application-type=none